How to Build a House Extension

 Adding an extension could also add to the asking price of your home when you decide to sell.

-Extension projects require careful planning, so let us help you through the process.
+Extension projects require careful planning, so let us help you.

 How to start planning a house extension